linkml/linkml/tests/output/docs/path_rule.md

 # Slot: path_rule

-a rule for inferring a slot assignment based on evaluating a path through a sequence of slot assignemnts
+a rule for inferring a slot assignment based on evaluating a path through a sequence of slot assignments

 URI: [linkml:path_rule](https://w3id.org/linkml/path_rule)